Understanding Carbon Credits

 • Likely commits the buyer to a long-term purchase agreement

-Direct investment in an offset project
+Direct investment in a crediting project

 Pros: